pgdr/talks/PITCHME.md

 ---
 ### Introduction

-We will talk about two advanced but simple features of Python that make coding more fun (and more safe and more sane and everything).
+We will talk about two advanced

+but simple features of Python that make coding more fun

+(and more safe and more sane and everything).

 ---
 ### Decorators

-What is a decorator?
-How do we make one?

 ---